Azure-Samples/sql-database-dotnet-manage-recover-or-restore-db/README.md

 - csharp
 products:
 - azure
-services: Sql
+extensions:
-platforms: dotnet
+- services: Sql
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with recover and restore operations for SQL databases in C# #

  Azure SQL sample for managing point in time restore and recover a deleted SQL Database -
   - Create a SQL Server with two database from a pre-existing sample.
   - Create a new database from a point in time restore
   - Delete a database then restore it from a recoverable dropped database automatic backup
   - Delete databases and SQL Server

 ## Running this Sample ##